QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 *Available at least on: GitHub*

-While the file `.gitattribute` is not exclusive to GitHub/..., it is used by GitHub [linguist](https://github.com/github/linguist/tree/master/docs) if we want to edit the rules that GitHub uses to determine languages used by our project.
+While the file `.gitattribute` is not exclusive to GitHub/..., it is used by GitHub [linguist](https://github.com/github/linguist/tree/master/docs) if we want to edit the rules that GitHub uses to determine the languages used by our project.

 ```
 # Ex: add Markdown files in the language list